 J.L.
 King portrays anonymous figures and everyday objects in curiously extraordinary perspectives.
 Her paintings reveal vivid scenes through layers, windows, and portals into domains that inspire wonderment and nostalgia.
 She is heavily inspired by urban nature, her biracial heritage, and the pleasures and experiences of youth.
-King is a San Francisco native and practices her art from her studio in San Francisco's SOMA district.
+King is a San Francisco native and practices art from her studio in the SOMA district.

 JS Weis is fascinated by nature, natural history, and human beings’ relationship with it.
 His work combines realistic rendering of flora and fauna with organic yet meticulous colorscapes built up from ink and cut paper.
 Currently based in Oakland CA, he holds a BFA in printmaking from James Madison University.

 Jaclyn Rose is a self taught textile artist, using a basic sewing machine and recycled household linens to create her fine line illustrations using a technique called free-motion.
 Her ongoing commentaries and criticisms about herself and modern society are presented with a sense of humor and delicateness, underlined by eroticism and female

 Jamie Pavlich Walker is a collage artist living and working in Sonoma County.
 Coming from a background in drawing and painting, experimentation with new mediums, styles, and techniques led to the discovery of torn paper collage, and her unique creation of paintings using found paper from recycled magazines, maps, labels, and newspapers.